 Family Medicine Residency of Idaho

-The Family Medicine Residency of Idaho is a University of Washington-affiliated residency that trains 16 Family Medicine residents per year.
-The Family Medicine Health Center sees over 40,000 patient visits per year.
+The Family Medicine Residency of Idaho is a University of Washington-affiliated residency that trains 23 Family Medicine residents per year.
+Doing business as the Family Medicine Health Center, healthcare providers see over 80,000 patients per year.
 This is a training clinic that provides comprehensive medical and mental health services to under-served populations in Idaho, including OB patients, chronically mentally ill, the refugee clinic and an HIV clinic.
 Working with interpreters and people of diverse nationalities is common.
 Psychiatry residents provide outpatient psychiatric consultation to family medicine faculty and residents in this clinic, as part of a team including a psychiatrist, psychologist, and social work staff.
 Residents also work in the mental health clinic seeing outpatients in continuity care, have psychotherapy patients, and work in a collaborative care framework.

 University Health Services at Boise State University

-University Health Services at Boise State University provides primary, preventive, and psychiatric care to college students.
-University Health Services is a busy primary care medicine and counseling facility that serves the medical and psychological needs of a population of over 20,000 students.
+University Health Services at Boise State University provides primary, preventive, and psychiatric care to BSU students and employees.
+University Health Services is a busy primary care medicine, wellness, and counseling facility that serves the medical and psychological needs of a population of over 20,000 students, faculty, and staff.
 Residents work under the supervision of an attending psychiatrist and perform intake evaluations, prescribe treatment, and provide follow up care.
 Psychotherapy training opportunities are also widely available.
-Residents will have the opportunity to work with a multidisciplinary team consisting of primary care providers, psychologists, counselors, and social workers.
+Residents have the opportunity to work with a multidisciplinary team consisting of primary care providers, psychologists, counselors, and social workers.
 A weekly meeting with the aforementioned providers serves as an opportunity to learn how a psychiatrist can serve as a team leader and consultant for mental health teams.

 Idaho State Correctional Institute